ianalrahwan/ai-hedge-fund/README.md

 </div>

-> **The Vega War Room Project is a blogpost for a largely vibe-coded project -- not a trading manual.** The first cardinal sin of investing is trading on geopolitics.
+> **The Vanna War Room Project is a blogpost for a largely vibe-coded project -- not a trading manual.** The first cardinal sin of investing is trading on geopolitics.
 The second cardinal sin is trading options.
 So I am doing both.
 This blogpost disguised as a README documents what I'm trying, why I'm trying it, and what the AI agents I built think about it.
 The positions are real.
 The analysis is dated.
 The outcome is unknown.
 None of this is financial advice.
 I am putting my real money on the line to give myself skin-in-the-game for ripping tokens through a Claude Max Pro Subscription.
 In the before times, I used to bet with one of my good friends in college with an accountability app that would donate to anti-charities (think your worst nightmare of a social cause) if you failed a goal.
 Now, it's just my Fidelity.